murat-yasar/murat-yasar/README.md

 Hi, this is Murat.
-I'm a fullstack web developer and I'm interested in backend development and web applications.
+I'm a fullstack web developer.
+I'm interested in backend development and web applications.
 I’m currently learning typo3 (which is a cool CMS system) and its subskills (typoscript, fluids, extbase, etc).
 Currently, I'm translatign ProGit book to Turkish.
 I’m looking for collaboration to contibute on open-source projects by using JavaScript and PHP.